 - An entire block can be duplicated within the workout by clicking the double rectangle icon in the upper right corner of a block and dragging it to somewhere else in the workout

 - The details of each block can also be viewed and manually edited below the preview pane in the "Workout Details Editor" section.
-In this section, the name of each block as well as notes for each interval or block can also be added (cadence targets, for example).
+In this section, the name of each block, as well as notes for each interval or block, can also be added.

-A workout built with the Workout Builder in a Coach's library can also be converted from one intensity to another.
-Please note, changing the intensity will update the current workout.
-If multiple workouts with the same structure need to be created for each of the intensity types, create a copy of the workout first, rename the workout and then change the prescribed intensity.
+A workout built with the Workout Builder can also be converted from one type of intensity to another.
+Please note, changing the type of intensity will update the current workout.
+If multiple workouts with the same structure need to be created for each intensity type, create a copy of the workout first, rename the workout and then change the prescribed intensity type.